 BAJAJ FINSERV DIRECT LIMITED

-Understand the purpose, process, and benefits of the pre-open session in Indian stock markets and how it affects price discovery.
+Understand the purpose, process, and role of the pre-open session in Indian stock markets and its function in price discovery.

 What is the Pre-Open Session

-The pre-open session is a 9-minute trading window that occurs before the normal trading hours of 9:15 AM to 3:30 PM on the National Stock Exchange (NSE) and Bombay Stock Exchange (BSE).
+The pre-open session is a 9-minute trading window that occurs before the normal trading hours of 9:15 AM to 3:30 PM.
+It occurs on the National Stock Exchange (NSE) and Bombay Stock Exchange (BSE), defining the pre market order timings for eligible securities.

 9:00 AM – 9:08 AM